WayneCrawford/bruit-fm/challenge.md

 # Data and submission formats

+Data channels are:

+- LDG: Pressure
+- LHZ: Vertical motion
+- LHN: Horizontal motion, N-S direction
+- LHE: Hotizontal motion, E-W direction

-Data on this site are in compressed miniSEED format.
-If you don't use this format, you can extract to another format using obspy's [stream.read()](https://docs.obspy.org/packages/autogen/obspy.core.stream.read.html#obspy.core.stream.read) and [stream.write()](https://docs.obspy.org/packages/autogen/obspy.core.stream.Stream.write.html#obspy.core.stream.Stream.write) functions,  or write to
+*Data on this site are in compressed miniSEED format.
+If you don't use miniSEED, you can extract to another format using obspy's [stream.read()](https://docs.obspy.org/packages/autogen/obspy.core.stream.read.html#obspy.core.stream.read) and [stream.write()](https://docs.obspy.org/packages/autogen/obspy.core.stream.Stream.write.html#obspy.core.stream.Stream.write) functions,  or write to
-[bruit-fm-challenge@services.cnrs.fr](mailto:bruit-fm-challenge@services.cnrs.fr?subject=Noise%20Challenge%20Request) and we'll send you the data in ASCII format.
+[bruit-fm-challenge@services.cnrs.fr](mailto:bruit-fm-challenge@services.cnrs.fr?subject=Noise%20Challenge%20Request) and we'll send you the data in ASCII format.*

 Metadata are in StationXML format.
 You don't have to use them if you don't want to.